CivicActions/ssp-toolkit/docs/controls/IA.md

 #### CivicActions Responsibility

-Access to the system is authorized by the Product Owner or Project Manager for each role as described in AC-2.
+Access to the system is authorized by the System Owner or Project Manager for each role as described in AC-2.